bakunawa-ops/Bakunawa-Sec/README.md

-## Welcome to Jong Pairez GitHub Pages
+## Welcome to Jong Pairez GitHub Page

 Jong Pairez is an IT Specialist with a background in Research and Design.
 He integrates artistic practice with end-user computing by applying creative approaches in working around technology.
 Loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent vulnerabilities in Enterprise IT Infrastructures.
 This GitHub page is his simple laboratory for Bakunawa-Sec.

 ### Bakunawa-Sec

-Laboratory for simple things related to anything IT.
+Bakunawa-Sec is a laboratory for simple things.
+Low level programming with Shell.
+Automate boring stuff with Python.
+Build tools for end-user computing.
+Web Development, SysAd, and DevOps practice.

+Open for collab!

 ```markdown
 Syntax highlighted code block